fastapi/fastapi/docs/en/docs/contributing.md

 You can make the first pull request with those two files, `docs/ht/mkdocs.yml` and `docs/ht/index.md`. 🎉

+#### Things to be kept as-is

+* Do not translate the code examples in `./docs_src`.
+Only translate text in the docs.

+* In code blocks, which are inlined (instead of linking to `./docs_src`), you may translate comments (`# a comment`).
+Keep the rest unchanged.
+For example, do not change variable names.

+* Do not change things wrapped in "``" (inline code).

+* Translate the `"Text"` part in lines starting with `===` or `!!!` but keep the rest of the line as is.
+For example, translate `=== "Python 3.10+ non-Annotated"` to `=== "Python 3.10+ nicht annotiert"` and `!!! info "Technical Details"`, to `!!! info "Technische Details"` in German.
+If there is no `"Text"` part, You may add one, if necessary, for example You may change `!!! warning` to `!!! warning "Achtung"` in German.
+Do not change the small written word directly after the `!!!`, it is responsible for the coloring of the resulting box.

+* Do not change links to local images and code files.
+You don't have to change anything for this to work in the translation.

+* Do not change links to local markdown (`.md`) documents, including the link text, if the target document is not translated.
+That way, the reader can see that it is not yet translated.
+However, if the link text is not the verbatim title of the related section but part of the current sentence flow, translate it.

+* If the target document is translated, translate both the link text and the `#hash-part` (if there is one) but do not change the path part.
+(To figure out the `#hash-part`, click on the "Permanent Link" icon right of the related section heading) For example, you would translate `[FastAPI Experts](../fastapi-people.md#experts)` with `[FastAPI-Experten](../fastapi-people.md#experten)` in a German translation.
+The path part (`../fastapi-people.md`) stays unchanged, the Link text (`FastAPI-Experten`) and the hash part (`#experten`) gets translated.

 #### Preview the result

 As already mentioned above, You can use the `./scripts/docs.py` with the `live` command to preview the results (or `mkdocs serve`).